GoogleCloudPlatform/iot-smart-home-cloud/mobile/README.md

 ### Register a new device

-1. Sign in with your Google account
+1. Sign in with your Google account (if mobile app shows a white screen then go to firebase console > Authentication > SignIn Methods > Google and enable it.
 1. Click the **Add** button to register a new device
 1. Scan the device QR code

 After the device has been successfully verified with Cloud IoT Core and written to Firestore, it will appear in the device list.
+(If the Device doesn't appear, then check if you deployed functions correctly in firebase and check errors in logs.)

 ### Send commands